manguocesar/FamlyNursery/README.md

 Calling Nursery API as mocked data

 ## Functions
-The application do 3 things:
-1. List children with some form of pagination/lazy-loading/infinite-scroll
+1. List children with pagination/lazy-loading/infinite-scroll
 2. Checkin a child
 3. Checkout a child